pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "examples/configure-ldap-authentication-usage"

-For more details on using LDAP, please refer to the [Ops Manager documentation][config-ldap].
+For more details on using LDAP, please refer to the [Tanzu Operations Manager documentation][config-ldap].

 For details on the config file expected in the `config` input, please see [Generating an Auth File][generating-an-auth-file].

 ### configure-opsman
-This task supports configuring settings on the Ops Manager Settings page in the UI.
+This task supports configuring settings on the Tanzu Operations Manager Settings page in the UI.
-For example, the SSL cert for the Ops Manager VM can be configured.
+For example, the SSL cert for the Tanzu Operations Manager VM can be configured.

 Configuration can be added directly to [`opsman.yml`][inputs-outputs-configure-opsman].
 An example of all configurable properties can be found in the "Additional Settings" tab.

 The [`upgrade-opsman`][upgrade-opsman] task will automatically call `configure-opsman`, so there is no need to use this task then.
-It is recommended to use this task in the initial setup of the Ops Manager VM.
+It is recommended to use this task in the initial setup of the Tanzu Operations Manager VM.

 === "Task"
     ---excerpt--- "tasks/configure-opsman"